paddymul/buckaroo/docs/source/articles/related_projects.rst

 -----------------

 #. `ITables <https://github.com/mwouts/itables>`_  focusses on well styled static tables for Pandas/Jupyter
-#. `Tables.jl <https://github.com/JuliaData/Tables.jl>`_ A terminal/text only table for julia.
+#. `PrettyTables.jl  <https://github.com/ronisbr/PrettyTables.jl>`_ A terminal/text only table for julia.
 Wildly ambitious for pushing the limits on terminal UI.

 Other js data tables
 --------------------